wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/2-get-started-portals.md

 >
 > To provision a portal, you must be assigned to the System Administrator role of the Common Data Service environment selected for the portal.

-## Starter templates
+## Portal templates

-Starter templates are pre-configured portal solutions available to accelerate deployment.
-Unlike model-driven and canvas apps, makers will start with a starter template to build and customize their portal apps.

-Power Apps portals are all customizable but a starter portal will provide a pre-configured environment immediately suitable for specific scenarios.
+Portal templates are pre-configured portal solutions available to accelerate deployment.
+Power Apps portals are all customizable but a portal template will provide a pre-configured environment immediately suitable for specific scenarios.
 Available templates are:

 * Portal from blank
 * Custom Portal (Dynamics 365 Apps)